Skip to main content

 Required participant background

-• Have expertise either in the experimental aspects of microbial metabolism (such as microbial fermentation and strain engineering techniques), or have experience in the mathematical modeling of microbial metabolism, such as genome-scale models, kinetic models, or emerging machine learning (ML) models.
+• Expertise either in the experimental aspects of microbial metabolism (such as microbial fermentation and strain engineering techniques) or in the mathematical modeling of microbial metabolism, such as genome-scale models, kinetic models, or emerging machine learning (ML) models.

-• Have an interest in implementing metabolic models applied to biotechnology and/or CMM.
+• Experience or interest in implementing metabolic models applied to biotechnology and/or CMM recovery.

 How will you contribute?